Tariq-Monowar/social-media-api-express.js/README.md

 # Social Media Backend with Express.js

-This repository contains the backend code for a social media platform built with Express.js.
+This repository contains the backend code for a social media platform i am built with Express.js.
 The backend provides APIs for user management, posts, comments, friendships, and notifications.

-## Features
+## 🔧Features

 - **User Management:**
   - Create a new user